VSO/Obscuramedia

 - Once the skins on the tomatoes start disintegrating them, take the tomatoes off heat and let them cool down.
 Peel off the tomato skin and discard.

-Chopped the chillies and stem and chop cilantro leaves (2 tablespoons).
+- Chop the chillies and stem and chop the cilantro leaves.

 - In a plate, combine the dry chilies, browned garlic cloves, sliced raw shallots, sauteed shallots, and chopped cilantro.
 Smash well using a fork or your fingers.